 Maximum Ride Times

 A trip’s maximum ride time is based on trip distance.
-The chart below indicates the time a customer can anticipate riding on a vehicle.
+The chart below indicates the amount of time a customer can anticipate traveling, based on trip miles.

 |Miles||Maximum Ride Time|

 |3 to 6||1 hour 5 minutes|